elastic/elasticsearch/docs/internal/DistributedArchitectureGuide.md

 The tasks infrastructure is used to track currently executing operations in the Elasticsearch cluster.
 The [Task management API] provides an interface for querying, cancelling, and monitoring the status of tasks.

-Each individual task is local to a node, but can be related to other tasks via a parent-child relationship.
+Each individual task is local to a node, but can be related to other tasks, on the same node or other nodes, via a parent-child relationship.

 ### Task tracking and registration